 Utilities in Algeria

-In Algeria, expats are responsible for managing and paying for their utilities unless they reside in a secure compound where utilities are usually included in the rental agreement.
+In Algeria, tenants are responsible for managing and paying for their utilities, unless they reside in a secure compound where utilities are included in the rental agreement.
 This means that expats living in compounds do not need to worry about setting up accounts or paying for individual utilities, as the management company or landlord takes care of these expenses.

-Internet and telephone services are widely available in Algeria, with the leading providers being Algérie Télécom, Ooredoo and Djezzy.
+Internet and telephone services are widely available in Algeria, with the leading providers being the state-owned Algérie Télécom and Djezzy, as well as the private company Ooredoo.

 Useful links